A robust digital asset management system empowers the administrator to be in control of various aspects of managing your digital library.

 Delivering content in a personalized, context-dependent way requires a strategic approach and a sophisticated asset management platform to manage that content.

-In a 2018 content management and strategy survey conducted by the content marketing Institute 72% of respondents say that managing their content strategy is challenging.
+In content management and strategy survey conducted by the content marketing Institute 72% of respondents say that managing their content strategy is challenging.
 And only 12% say that they are hugely or very successful in managing content.

 In that same survey, 51% of the respondents noted that they lack the technology to distribute content across their enterprise and a further 35% indicated that the technology they have is not used to its full potential.
 Ironically 93% of respondents to that survey recognized that content is an essential business asset.